devsubid/youtube-shorts-clone/README.md

 </div>

 Welcome to the Youtube-Shorts-Clone repository!
 Youtube-Shorts-Clone is a visually stunning website built using Next.js, TypeScript, and Styled-Components.
-It is a beautiful website that is primarily focused on courses for programming enthusiasts.
-The project is a front-end development endeavor and can be found on GitHub.
+The project is a front-end development endeavor and can be found on [GitHub](https://github.com/itsme-Subid/Youtube-Shorts-Clone).

 ## Getting Started